 Presented by Georgia Kamboj, MD, PhD

-A 38-year-old white woman was referred with a hypopigmented lesion in the right eye.
+A 9-year-old boy was referred with a hyperpigmented lesion in the left eye.

-Figure 1A: Wide-field color photo of the right eye.
-Note the amelanotic lesion just inferior to the nerve
+Figure 1: Color photo montage of the left eye.
+Note the darker area nasal to the nerve

-The patient was referred by her local eye doctor after a routine examination.
-She denied changes to her vision, flashes/floaters, metamorphopsia, and photophobia.
-Her past ocular history and past medical history were negative.
+The patient was referred after a routine examination.
+He denied changes to his vision, flashes/floaters, metamorphopsia, and photophobia.
+His past ocular history and past medical history were negative.
+Growth and development were normal for age.
 Review of systems was negative.
-She was born and raised in Missouri and moved to California at age 21.
+He had no relevant family history.

 The patient’s best corrected Snellen visual acuity measured 20/20 in each eye.
 Intraocular pressure was normal in both eyes.
 Anterior segment exam was unremarkable, without evidence of inflammation.
 There was no vitritis.
-Posterior segment exam of the right eye was remarkable for a small nasal chorioretinal scar as well as an elevated, yellowish lesion inferior to the optic nerve, approximately 2.5mm x 3.5mm in size, with a central focal area of chorioretinal scaring and a surrounding orange halo (Figure 1A).
+Posterior segment exam of the right eye showed no abnormalities.
+The left fundus was remarkable for a large reddish-brown pigmented patch inferonasal to the disc, approximately 6 mm by 8 mm in diameter (Figure 1).
 The vasculature appeared normal and there was no subretinal fluid.
-The left fundus showed no abnormalities (Figure 1B).
 Macular optical coherence tomography (OCT) of both eyes was unremarkable (Figure 2A-B).
-OCT taken through the inferior yellow lesions in the right eye showed a dome shaped scleral lesion with severe choroidal thinning and normal overlying retinal layers (Figure 2).
-Hyperautofluorescence was noted on fundus autofluorescence (Figure 3A).
-Fluorescein angiography demonstrated late staining (Figure 3B).
-There was hypocyanescence on indocyanine green angiography (Figure 3C).
+OCT taken through the pigmented lesion in the left eye showed hyporeflectivity of the photoreceptor line within the borders of the lesion (Figure 3).

 Diagnosis and Patient Course

-A diagnosis of focal scleral nodule (FSN) was made based on the dome-shaped scleral lesion on OCT, which is characteristic of this condition.
+A diagnosis of dark without pressure was made based on the characteristic OCT findings through the lesion.
 Observation of the lesions without further workup was recommended.